panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 execute(agent.getFullName); // => 'John Smith'
 ```

-The fat arrow method `getFullName = () => { ... }` always binds to the class instance, even if you separate the method from its object.
+The fat arrow method `getFullName = () => { ... }` is bound to the class instance, even if you separate the method from its object.

 ## 6. Conclusion

-The method separated from object creates lots of missundesranding regarding `this`.
+The method separated from the object creates lots of misunderstanding regarding `this`.

-To fix the context of the method, you can manually use an additional variable `self` that holds the correct context object.
-But a better alternative is to use the arrow functions, which are designed to bind `this` lexically.
+To bind `this` statically, you can manually use an additional variable `self` that holds the correct context object.
+A better alternative is to use the arrow functions, which are designed to bind `this` statically.

 In classes, you can use the `myFunc.bind(thisArg)` method to bind manually the class methods inside the constructor.

-Anyways, the new JavaScript proposal class fields brinds the fat arrow method on the table, which are automatically bound to the instance.
+If you want to skip writing boilerplate code, the new JavaScript proposal class fields bring the fat arrow method on the table that automatically binds `this` to the class instance.

-*Does it worth using `this`, regardless of its complexity?
-Free to write a comment below.*
+*Do you find `this` useful, or rather it should be avoided?
+Feel free to write a comment below!*